frke001/Online-Fitness-Frontend/README.md

 - **assets**: Directory for static resources like images, icons, etc.
 - **styles**: Directory containing stylesheets for the application.

-## Building Instructions
+## Dependencies Instructions

-To build the project, use the `ng build` command.
-The built artifacts will be stored in the `dist/` directory.
+To install all dependencies of the project, use the `npm i` command.

-## Running Unit Tests

-You can execute unit tests using the Karma test runner by running `ng test`.

-## Running End-to-End Tests

-For end-to-end testing, utilize `ng e2e`.
-Before running this command, ensure you have added a package that implements end-to-end testing capabilities.

 ## Additional Information